stefanspringer1/SwiftXML/README.md

 **UPDATE 35 (May 2025):** New additional second (!) argument `until: ...` or `while: ...` e.g. in `myElement.ancestors("x", until: { $0 === stop }`.

+**UPDATE 36 (June 2025):** Namespaces at elements should now be completely handled.
+In particular, when elements have prefixes which do not reference a defined namespace (we call them “dead” prefixes), those prefixes are preserved in the name without notice and possible conflicts with defined prefixes avoided.
+(Namespaces at attributes are still not processed, this should be implemented in an upcoming version.)

 ---

 ## Related packages